 Cutting and Preparing Charm Sets to Swap

-All charms must be cut from 100% cotton fabric appropriate for quilting.
+- All charms must be cut from 100% cotton fabric appropriate for quilting.
 For these swaps, please no flannels or homespuns.
 Try to avoid using fabrics that you can see through.
-Remove selvedges before cutting.
+Remove selvages before cutting.

-Solids, batiks, metallic highlights, and fussy-cut novelty fabric are all acceptable and can add a lot of charm to a Postage Stamp Quilt.
+- Solids, batiks, metallic highlights, and fussy-cut novelty fabric are all acceptable and can add a lot of charm to a Postage Stamp Quilt.
 Feel free to include them, and if your swap partner does not want to use them, they can pass them along to another quilter.
 But please, do not send any set that is ALL solids – keep it balanced!

 Swapping: Signup, Partners, and Mailing

-You can swap as many sets as you wish, and may be assigned several swap partners.
+- You can swap up to 8 sets in each size, and may be assigned several swap partners.
 All sets should already be cut and ready to pack for mailing prior to signing up!
 Do not count on cutting them after you get your assignments.

-Participants come from all over the world, and so does the fabric pool that they draw from.
+- Participants come from all over the world, and so does the fabric pool that they draw from.
 You may have the option to decline swap partners from other countries, but it will limit your partner pool.
 Shipping rate for a small parcel of one set is modest, with US domestic running about USD$1.00-2.50 March 2014 participants found the average international rate to be USD$5.006.75.
-This was updated October 2013, see also the postal discussion on the October 6, 2013 post.
+This was updated Summer 2014, see also the postal discussion on the October 6, 2013 post.

-One set of 100 charms 1.5 or 2 inch charms will fit in a standard envelope and can be sent via first class mail.
+- One set of 100 charms 1.5 or 2 inch charms will fit in a standard envelope and can be sent via first class mail.
 It is recommended that you wrap the set in plastic.
-Over-size postage rates will apply due to the thickness.
+Over-size postage rates may apply due to the thickness.
 2.5 inch charms may require a slightly larger envelope.

-When mailing internationally, you may need to fill out customs forms.
+- When mailing internationally, you may need to fill out customs forms.
 (Consult your local postmaster with questions.)
 Please state something simple like Fabric Samples, or Fabric Charms.
 I state these as a gift with a $5 value.
 I also recommend heavier envelopes for international mailing, and enclosing your address info inside the package as well.

-Mail your parcel!
+- Mail your parcel!
 Please, do not chuckle, it seems obvious.
-But most of the delays in the January swap came because people failed to get packages off their desk and into the mail.
+But most of the delays in the past swaps came because people failed to get packages off their desk and into the mail.
 Hopefully all will be mailed within one week of swap assignments.

-If you do not hear from a swap partner within a reasonable amount of time, please email me with the info and I will check on it.
+- If you do not hear from a swap partner within a reasonable amount of time, please email me with the info and I will check on it.
 Do NOT send nasty notes to the other person, please!
 It will not help, and besides, there may be an excellent reason for the delay.
 I am “happy” to be the grouch for you.